Art De La Table Provencal

 "garlic tomato. concassees.
 Gratinéed in slow oven.
 Courgettes à la provençale – Provençal style: sautéed in hot oil and served with diced tomatoes, onions..."

-Article title : Louis Sicard
+Article title : Albion Plateau

 Article title : Avignon